EDITORIAL CHECK

 Seokchon Lake works best as a walking photo route, not as one fixed cherry blossom checkpoint.
-Visitors usually get better results once they decide whether they want open lake views, blossom-heavy sections, or date-friendly walking scenes with softer background balance.
-This guide uses the wider Seoul Photo Spot Guide as a base and explains how to read Seokchon Lake by route structure, spring crowd flow, and easier photo logic.
+Visitors get better results once they decide whether they want open lake views, blossom-heavy sections, or date-friendly walking scenes with softer background balance.
+This guide explains how to read Seokchon Lake by route structure, spring crowd flow, and easier photo logic.

 - Best starting logic: begin from a section where the lake opens clearly before moving into denser blossom or crowd zones.